 I skip around the room in glee, then do the same in the bathroom, in which there is actually room to dance… Host a disco, even.
 We’ve got his and hers sinks and his and hers showers.
 So over-indulgent, but I have zero complaints.
 The honeycomb-shaped tiles on the floor and emerald tiles lining the walls make it Pinterest gold, and I’m busy taking visual notes to add to my dream bathroom wishlist.

-I’m not even that big on taking baths, but the novelty of having one in the bedroom turns me into a super-fan.
-Before long, I’m knee deep in bubbles while Mr Smith watches Sky Sports on the TV.
+I’m not even that big on taking baths, but the novelty of having one in the bedroom turns me into a super-fan; before long, I’m knee deep in bubbles.
 It’s s paradise for us both, and it’s just a bonus that it happens to be contained within the same room.

 When we wake up the next morning our requested tray of croissants and orange juice is waiting outside our door.
 What a treat!
 A pre-breakfast breakfast which, for someone who likes a lie-in, but also snacks, is completely perfect.
-Not long after, breakfast in the dining room doesn’t disappoint.
-There are the most wonderful pistachio pastries, as well as cheeses, hams, fruit and even a Bloody Mary station.
+Not long after, breakfast in the dining room doesn’t disappoint, with the most wonderful almond pastries.
 From the hot menu, order eggs, if just to witness the brightest yellow yolks.